tutttuwi/quick-window/README.md

-# Quick Window
+# QuickFramer

 ## Overview

-QuickWindow allows you to open another page within the browser.
+QuickFramer allows you to open another page within the browser.

 ## Demo